Objective of the Master of Business Administration in Professional Accountancy

 Applicants for admission are required to take the Graduate Management Admission Test (GMAT), which is administered by the Graduate Management Admission Council (GMAC).
 Applicants are encouraged to take the GMAT well in advance of applying to a graduate program.
 To schedule an appointment to take the GMAT, applicants may call 1-800-462-8669 or visit the GMAC website at www.mba.com.
-Scores obtained on the GRE are also acceptable in lieu of the GMAT.
+Scores obtained on the GRE or LSAT are also acceptable in lieu of the GMAT.
 In addition, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) examination is required of international applicants and typically cannot be waived.

 Internal Program Transfer

 Students admitted to one of the MS business programs who choose to transfer to the Flex MBA program must have successfully completed 18 credits of graduate course work in the MS program they have been admitted and meet the admission requirements of the MBA program.

 Transfer of Credit

 Opportunities to transfer credit from other institutions into the MBA program are limited, and only course work completed at AACSB-accredited schools will be considered.
 A maximum of 9 semester hours of core competency level will be considered for transfer credit.
 Graduate transfer credit in this program is always limited to ensure that a minimum of 27 core competency and higher-level credits are taken in-residence.